 Reservations: (02) 9523 4885

-June is a magical time of year to visit Perisher Valley, right when our lands are transforming into a spectacular winter wonderland and skiers snow scene!
+June is a magical time of year to visit Perisher Valley, right when the landscape is transforming into the most magestic and spectacular snow scene!

 "Yulefest was great....a night of feasting, laughing and drinking warm mead.".....
 Cherry L